ricardotavaresit/eti-vue2-chapter11/README.md

 <h2>Chapter 11 - Vue router in Vue JS</h2>

-- Class 01: install vue-router in Vue JS
+- Class 01: Install vue-router in Vue JS
+- Class 02: Create components to use in routes in Vue JS

 ## Technologies used
 - VueJS;